gmkerbler/gmkerbler.github.io/_posts/2020-01-19-Statistics-with-R-Project_1.md

 ---
 layout: post
-title: Statistics with R - Probability and Data
+title: Project - Probability and Data
 ---

 This is my final project for the course "Introduction to Probability and Data".